FREQUENTLY ASKED QUESTIONS

 What will the funds I raise support?

-The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's Bikeways to Everywhere Initiative, which advocates for safe, comfortable, connected bikeway networks for all Californians.
+The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's work to make California a more bike-friendly state.
 Learn more...

 What is the average daily mileage?
 Will there be a lot of climbing?

-The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles.
-Riders who follow our training plan will be very adequately trained for the ride.
-Total climbing feet to be posted soon.
+The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles and 13,000 climbing feet.
+Follow our training plan and you'll be very adequately trained for the ride.

 What will the weather be like?

-The average temperature for southern California in October is approximately 80 degrees for the high, and 58 degrees for the low.
-Riders should be prepared for possible rain.
+The average temperature for Northern California in late September is approximately 89 degrees for the high and 58 degrees for the low in the valley areas, and a high of 70 and low of 55 for the coastal areas.
+Riders should always be prepared for possible rain.

 What kind of roads will we be riding?

-Roads will vary from beach trails and bike paths to frontage roads to city streets and green lanes, to sections of the Pacific Coast Bicycle Route (Highway 1).
+Roads will vary from class 1 bike paths, frontage roads, city streets and green lanes to a section of the Pacific Coast Bicycle Route on Highway 1.

 Will there be SAG support?

 Yes.
-Support vehicles will be available for all cyclists while on the road.
+Support vehicles are available for all cyclists while on the road.

 Will there be a mechanic on tour?